yujiezhangecon/yujiezhangecon.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D.
 Candidate in Economics at the [Universtity of Houston](https://www.uh.edu/class/economics/), specializing in Applied Microeconomics.
-My research interests encompass environmental issues, health, education, family dynamics, and gender inequality, with a primary focus on developing countries.
-I explore the short- and long-term effects of climatic shocks on human capital, examining how these impacts vary by gender and socio-economic status.
+My research encompasses environment, health, education, and inequality, particularly in developing countries.
+Recent work investigates the short- and long-term effects of climatic shocks on human capital, highlighting disparities by gender and socio-economic status.

-I am a Doctoral Researcher for the [PIRE Project](https://beta.nsf.gov/funding/opportunities/partnerships-international-research-education-pire-0), focusing on [climate risk, pollution, and childhood inequalities in low- and middle-income countries](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2230615).
-I am also collaborating on research related to climate change and health with [Asian Development Bank](https://www.adb.org/).
+As a Doctoral Researcher for the [PIRE Project](https://beta.nsf.gov/funding/opportunities/partnerships-international-research-education-pire-0), I explore [climate risk, pollution, and childhood inequalities in low- and middle-income countries](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2230615) (Investigators: [Emily Hannum](https://sociology.sas.upenn.edu/people/emily-hannum), [Jere Behrman](https://economics.sas.upenn.edu/people/jere-r-behrman), and [Fan Wang](https://fanwangecon.github.io/)).
+I am also collaborating with [Minhaj Mahmud](https://blogs.adb.org/author/minhaj-mahmud) on climate change and human capital for [Asian Development Bank](https://www.adb.org/).

 Please view my <a href="/YujieZhang_CV_2408.pdf">CV</a> and <a href="/YujieZhang_Resume_2408.pdf">Resume</a>, or visit this [CV page](https://yujiezhangecon.github.io/cv/).